The Hoffman-Wielandt inequality for quaternion matrices and quaternion matrix polynomials: Concluding Remarks

 \section{Concluding Remarks}

-We have derived the Hoffman-Wielandt and the Hoffman-Wielandt type inequalities for quaternion matrices.
+We have derived the Hoffman-Wielandt inequality and its generalization for quaternion matrices.
 Under certain assumptions on the coefficients, diagonalizability of block companion matrices of quaternion matrix polynomials is proved.
-As a consequence, the Hoffman-Wielandt type inequality for the corresponding block companion matrices of such quaternion matrix polynomials is derived.
-In addition, bounds for the right eigenvalues of quaternion matrix polynomials whose coefficient matrices are either unitary or doubly stochastic or Schur stable are given.
+Similarly, a characterization to determine when the block companion matrix of a quaternion matrix polynomial is normal is given.
+As a consequence, a generalization of the Hoffman-Wielandt inequality for the corresponding block companion matrices of such quaternion matrix polynomials is derived.
+In addition, bound for the right eigenvalues of quaternion matrix polynomials whose coefficient matrices are unitary is given.
+The results presented in this paper lead to some interesting questions/problems, one of which has already been pointed out in Remark $\ref{Rem-counter examples-unitary}(2)$.
+Another interesting question concerns the spectral variation involving left eigenvalues of quaternion matrices and quaternion matrix polynomials; the paper by Huang and So \cite{Huang-So} contains some interesting results on finding/computing left eigenvalues of quaternion matrices.

-{\bf Acknowledgements:} Pallavi .B and Shrinath Hadimani acknowledge the Council of Scientific and Industrial Research (CSIR) and the University Grants Commission (UGC), Government of India, for financial support through research fellowships.